-If the certificate found does not meet the configured criteria (see section 18.7 PKI options: specifying the certificate and its storage device above), the tunnel will not open.
+If the certificate found does not meet the configured criteria (see section 18.6.2 Importing a certificate depending on the store used below), the tunnel will not open.

 If an incorrect PIN code is entered, the Windows Enterprise VPN Client will show a warning, informing users that they only have three (in most cases) consecutive attempts to unlock the smart card or token.